blairjames/terraformer/README.md

 - Inside the image your Terraform configuration files are located in the "/terraform" directory
 - The container executes commands as the "terra" user who is permitted to run Terraform commands requiring elevated privilege via sudo
 - The "terraform" and "tf" commands are aliased to be invoked seamlessly via sudo (it is not necessary to prefix Terraform commands with sudo)
 - The "terra" user has been granted explicit permission to execute Terraform commands only.
-Other actions requiring escalated privileges are outside the user's scope and therfore not permitted.
+Other actions requiring escalated privileges are outside the user's scope and therefore not permitted.
 If you experience any issues please email me: [docker@blairjames.com](mailto:docker@blairjames.com)

 [![Terraformer How-to Demonstration Video](https://github-production-user-asset-6210df.s3.amazonaws.com/32350627/245363606-b459eef2-1d96-4c03-a96b-4a5d6d9eec62.png)](https://www.youtube.com/watch?v=_0BYwJkc088 "Terraformer How-to Demonstration Video")